ivan-vasilev/pyevents/README.md

 listener_1 called with argument: success listener_2 called with argument: success
 ```
-Please keep in mind that the _after_ decorator is asynchronous.

 ### Global
 If you aim at fully event driven architecture, it will become tedious to maintain all the provider/listener connections.
 To help you with this the library supports global mode, where **all** event providers and listeners share the same global event bus by default.
 If you use global mode the previous example becomes: